rust-vmm/rust-vmm-ci/README.md

 This file is required for the coverage integration so it needs to be added to the repository as well.

-3. Copy one of the two provided dependabot configurations to `.github/dependabot.yml`, e.g. run `cp rust-vmm-ci/dependabot-{weekly,monthly}.yml .github/dependabot.yml`.
-   Note that just symlinking the file does not work, as dependabot will not follow symlinks into submodules.
-This means that updates to these files made in rust-vmm-ci will need to be manually consumed for now.
-We recommend setting up weekly dependabot updates only if the crate receives multiple contributions a week, and if you expect to have the bandwidth to address weekly dependency PRs.

 4. Create a new pipeline definition in Buildkite.
 For this step ask one of the rust-vmm Buildkite [admins](CODEOWNERS) to create one for you.
 The process is explained